 Also Featured In: Most Common Tripura Birds You Need to Know,

-The white-naped woodpecker is a bird species found in the Indian Subcontinent.
-It breeds in open forest and scrub habitats with trees.
-It lays one or two white eggs in tree holes.
+The white-naped woodpecker thrives in the Indian subcontinent’s open forests.
+Known for its unique breeding habits, it lays one or two white eggs in tree holes.

 Phylum | Chordata |